Alcaraz clinches year-end top spot with ATP Finals win over Musetti

 “It wasn’t easy at the beginning with the nerves.
 I tried to handle that pressure the best I could, so I’m just really happy with the level I played and to be able to end the year as the number one.”

-Alcaraz, who previously ended the year at top spot in 2022, has had the best season of his career, reaching the final of three Grand Slams, winning the French and US Open and losing the Wimbledon decider, facing Sinner on all three occasions.
+Alcaraz, who previously ended the year at the top spot in 2022, has had the best season of his career, reaching the final of three Grand Slams, winning the French and US Open and losing the Wimbledon decider, facing Sinner on all three occasions.

 The 22-year-old, who won eight titles in total this season, remains on course to win his first ATP Finals after overcoming a brave Musetti performance, where Alcaraz broke at 5-4 up in the first set before comfortably winning the second.